 I had underestimated Delta Air Lines again.
 This sandwich was brilliant.
 The pork was thick and tender, and the sauce that came with it (some sort of creamy ranch sauce) was yummy.
 Despite being rather full from my lunch, I ate the whole thing, and the side salad!
 Onto the service of this Delta One review.

 Oh, how I wish I could remember the name of the cabin crew member who looked after me.
 Forgetting it brings an extra layer of guilt, as she remembered mine throughout the entire flight, even thanking me by name as I disembarked.
 Hats off to them!
 Even the Captain came and made personal announcements in the cabin for take off.
 I have never experienced such kind, genuine and easy service on board a flight.

 Final Thoughts on our Delta One Review

 Hope you got something out of our Delta One review.
-To be honest, I wasn’t sure how excited I was to fly in Delta One, I have always found Delta to be a tiny bit dull, but they have totally won me round.
+To be honest, I wasn’t sure how excited I was to fly in Delta One, I have always thought Delta was a tiny bit dull, but they have totally won me round.
 The great food and absolutely wonderful staff made up for the dated decor and entertainment system.
 I would love to try a flight on one of their newer aircraft to see if the improvements in these things make a big difference.
 One day, eh!?